 I have noticed that I receive many e-mails with the same questions, so I have started to post the most frequent questions – and of course the answers to them – for everyone to read for free.
 As this section might already answer many of your questions, I invite you to browse these FAQ before you contact me (or any other lawyer) about your case.

-I have also posted FAQ about divorce in Germany, inheritance law in Germany, German citizenship law, about international child abduction, about filing a constitutional complaint if your human rights are violated in Germany and about how to work with me as your lawyer.
+I have also posted FAQ about divorce in Germany, inheritance law in Germany, German citizenship law,international child abduction, the right to freedom of movement within the EU, about filing a constitutional complaint if your human rights are violated in Germany and about how to work with me as your lawyer.
 You can see the full list of FAQ on my website.

 1. When does German child custody law apply?